 The small facets of a radiant cut tend to have a shattered glass look.
 That's why they hide so many inclusions.
 If these shard-like facets don't line up down the middle of the pavilion (the kneel line) and cozy up to the corners, you might be left with a diamond that looks… a bit off.

-Though not as often as pears, ovals, and marquises, longer radiant cuts can sometimes feature an unwanted invite to the black-tie ball.
+Though they are more common in pears, ovals, and marquises, bowties sometimes appear in longer radiant cuts–an unwanted invite to the black-tie ball.
 Across the center of a poorly cut diamond, you'll see two dark triangles (otherwise known as a bowtie).

 These bowties are a total bummer, but a well-cut radiant will shine bright all the way through.
 That’s why cut is the one thing you shouldn’t skimp on with this shape.